jordalgo/estream/api/estream.md

 This will switch a stream back on and reflow all the events in the history at that passed in interval.

+TODO: fix this

 **Parameters**

 -   `interval` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the time between each replayed event
 -   `start` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** where to start in the history replay

-# resume

-Set \_isFlowing property to true.
-If a stream is not flowing it will not notify consumers of data and errors.

-Returns **Estream**

 # scan

-Returns a Estream that scans data.
+Returns a Estream that scans the values from data events.
-Does not catch errors that occur in the scanning (reducing) function, for that use safeScan in modules.
+Catches errors that occur in the reducing function and sends the error event down the Estream.

 **Signature**: `(b -> a -> c) -> b -> Estream b`